atharaq/atharaq.github.io/discrete/lesson12.md

-# Discrete Mathematics Lesson 12: Modular Multiplication, Exponentiation, and Intro to Binary
+# Discrete Mathematics Lesson 12: Modular Multiplication, and Intro to Binary
 {:.no_toc}

 1. Table of Contents